 Ted Traver

-Director of Development
+Senior Vice President of Development

 Ted joined the Center for Family Support in 2021.
 He has supported the fundraising and communications efforts of non-profits since 2009, including working at human services organizations since 2014.
 Throughout his time in the field, Ted has raised millions in support of vulnerable individuals and helped advance causes including environmental protect and college affordability.
 Ted received his Certified Fund Raising Executive (CFRE) accreditation in 2019.